st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 Software as a Service implies to serve your service, it can then be called via a network and/or the Internet.
 Certain services are accessible through a web interface others will have an API to access it.
 In this pattern, the service needs to be online.

-But there is a different approach to provide your software: **bundling and distributing it** Like the current application model on your phone and the famous AppStore.
+But there is a different approach to provide your software: **bundling and distributing it**.
+Like the current application model on your phone and the famous AppStore.
 Your application is prepared, bundled, and sent to the store where people can download it and use it directly on their phones.
 This model allows the offline mode.
-You can distribute your software the same way, your client will install it on their system.
 Some challenges will hit when an update has to be done.
 Now it only relies on the user if they did or not the update.
 You can **combine the two models to enable your full product potential.**

 ## Architecture

 The way you provide your software can have an impact on the overall architecture.
-If you choose to have an online service where users can connect to it and use your product directly, you can design your service as one product that can **support multiple users** or a product that can **support one user** but you start multiple instances of your product to serve more clients.
+If you choose to have an online service where users can connect to it and use your product directly, you can design your service as one product that can **support multiple users**, or a product that can **support one user** but you start multiple instances of your product to serve more clients.

 A simple representation of the architecture: